gquere/pwn_jenkins/README.md

   -u USER, --user USER
   -p PASSWORD, --password PASSWORD
   -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-  -d, --downgrade_ssl   Downgrade SSL to use RSA
   -l, --last            Dump only the last build of each job -r, --recover_from_failure
                         Recover from server failure, skip all existing directories
+  -d, --downgrade_ssl   Downgrade SSL to use RSA (for legacy) -s, --no_use_session  Don't reuse the HTTP session, but create a new one for
+                        each request (for legacy)
+  -v, --verbose         Debug mode
 ```

 Password spraying